silvanheller/hackathon-scads/README.md

 We used the GDELT Dataset provided by the organizers of the Hackathon [1]

 ## Overview
 We aggregate by goldstein, avgTone and quadClass over religion-country combinations.
-Aggregate Results are stored in the `storage/` folder of the `hackathon-flink-scala/` directory.
+Aggregate Results are stored in the `storage/` folder.

 ## Run The Code locally (Option 1)